jakop345/cloudron-box/docs/references/selfhosting.md

 You can SSH into your Cloudron and collect logs:

-* `journalctl -a -u box -u cloudron-installer` to get debug output of box related code.
+* `journalctl -a -u box` to get debug output of box related code.
 * `docker ps` will give you the list of containers.
 The addon containers are named as `mail`, `postgresql`, `mysql` etc. If you want to get a specific container's log output, `journalctl -a CONTAINER_ID=<container_id>`.